Join The Glyphosate Biobank – Test Your Urine

-For the first time in the U.S., The Detox Project, in coordination with Arizona based laboratory MetricBio, is launching a massive U.S. study on the World’s most used herbicide – glyphosate – and we need your involvement!
+For the first time in the U.S., The Detox Project, in coordination with Arizona based laboratory MetricBio, is enabling the public to test their urine for the World’s most used herbicide – glyphosate and to join the Glyphosate Biobank that will help future generations.

 Step 1: Test Your urine for glyphosate